sketchbuch/vsc-quokka-statusbar/README.md

 The buttons appear when the active editor is a Javascript/Typescript file.
 There are no configurations options at the moment as I can't see any need for them.

+## Additional Information

+- You need to install the Quokka VSC extension to be able to use this extension!
-NB: This is my first VSC extension so feel free to give me feedback!
+- This is my first VSC extension so feel free to give me feedback!